 As someone in the business of Communication Coaching, I salute those that are striving to improve their public speaking, pitching and presentation skills.
 It’s not always an easy thing to do, especially if one was born introverted, with a learning challenge of some kind, is not a native speaker of the working language or simply was never used to or trained in how to handle “the spotlight.”

 These days advancing your public speaking and presentation skill-set almost isn’t an option.
 In business a successful person needs great communication skills, now more than ever.
 In the old days there were those that were comfortable speaking, usually from sales and marketing departments for example, that were asked to do most of the public speaking and meeting running.
 Technical folks could sit in the back of the room silently, or just keep working away on their computer.
-Not so these days.
+Not so these days, right?